 In the town of Jackson, enjoy a stroll through the historical district; visit the Jackson Museum Complex with a bonus feature, the greater Baton Rouge Model Railroad Association’s indoor, outdoor and live steam displays, as well as Centenary College.
 Be sure to stop by Old Centenary Inn Bed & Breakfast, Milbank Historic House and Bed & Breakfast, and Old Post Office Gift Shop, as well as the Onion Creek Gift Shop.
 And don’t miss the FelicianaFolks Country Store and the Southern Belle Antique Station/Southern Bell Club Car.

 Put this event on your calendar and be with us as troops charge and cannons fire.
-For more information visit Battle of Jackson Crossroads or call the Feliciana Chamber of Commerce at 225-634-7155.
+For more information call the Feliciana Chamber of Commerce at 225-634-7155.